Henry Pelham: Personal life

-When Pelham was elevated to Prime Minister, he began construction of a house located at 22 Arlington Street in St. James's, a district of the City of Westminster in central London.
+When Pelham was elevated to Prime Minister, he began construction of a house located at 22 Arlington Street in St James's, Westminster.
 He hired the architect William Kent to build the structure in two phases.
 Kent died in 1748 and the work was completed by Stephen Wright in 1754.

-Pelham was buried in All Saints' Church, Laughton, East Sussex.

-Pelham's personal papers were inherited by his son-in-law and now form part of the Newcastle (Clumber) Collection held at the department of Manuscripts and Special Collections, The University of Nottingham.
-Pelham was the first British Prime Minister who never acceded to the peerage in his lifetime.
+Pelham died in 1754 and was buried in All Saints' Church, Laughton, East Sussex.
+His personal papers were inherited by his son-in-law and now form part of the Newcastle (Clumber) Collection held at the department of Manuscripts and Special Collections, The University of Nottingham.